wasu00/Dart/README.md

 # Lecture Notes and Dart Tasks Repository

 Welcome to my Git repository!
-This repository serves as a collection of my lecture notes and tasks completed using Dart programming language.
+This repository serves as a collection of lecture notes and tasks completed using Dart programming language.

 ## Contents